In the name of Allah, the Gracious, the Merciful

 Surat al-Isra 17:32

-If the mother’s life might be threatened by the developing pregnancy, then some scholars say it is permissible to deliberately abort the fetus, preferably before the first forty or up to 120 days.
-This concession is based upon the principle of choosing the lesser of two evils, and the time period is based upon the narration of the Prophet (s) which states that the soul is breathed into fetus during the first forty to 120 days.
+If the mother’s life might be threatened by the developing pregnancy or another extraordinary circumstance, then some scholars say it is permissible to deliberately abort the fetus, preferably before the first forty days or up to 120 days.
+This concession is based upon the principle of choosing the lesser of two evils, as abortion is an evil, and the time period is based upon the authentic prophetic narration which states that the soul is breathed into the fetus during the first forty to 120 days.

 Abdullah ibn Mas’ud reported: The Messenger of Allah, peace and blessings be upon him, said: